netsec-ethz/scion-tutorials/content/install/pkg.md

 1. Download the configuration tarfile from the SCIONLab coordination website.

-2. If using VPN, extract the `client.conf` to `/etc/openvpn/` and (re-)start OpenVPN
+2. If using VPN, extract the `client-scionlab-<attachment point ISD-AS>.conf` to `/etc/openvpn/` and (re-)start OpenVPN

         #!shell
-        sudo systemctl restart openvpn@client
+        sudo systemctl restart openvpn@client-scionlab-<attachment point ISD-AS>

 3. Extract the `gen/` subdirectory to `/etc/scion/`
 4. Enable the systemd units listed in `scionlab-services.txt` and restart SCION: